RoboStack/ros-noetic/README.md

 ## Installation

 Note: Make sure to _not_ install the ROS packages (in particular the `ros-noetic-catkin` package) in your base environment as this leads to issues down the track.
+Also do not source the system ROS environment, as the `PYTHONPATH` set in the setup script conflicts with the conda environment.

 ```
 conda create -n robostackenv python=3.8